Live streaming · Remote recording · Distributed teams

 How a show works

-Three stages of a live show, one shared page.
+Three stages of a live or recorded show, one shared page.

 Stage 01 · Pre-show